RasmusRPaulsen/DTUImageAnalysis/exercises/ex3-PixelwiseOperations/readme.md

 ### Exercise 11: Real time detection of DTU signs

-Change the gray-scale processing in the [exercise material](https://github.com/RasmusRPaulsen/DTUImageAnalysis/blob/main/exercises/ex3-PixelwiseOperations/data/) script so it does a color threshold in either RGB or HSV space.
+Change the rgb-scale processing in the [exercise material](https://github.com/RasmusRPaulsen/DTUImageAnalysis/blob/main/exercises/ex3-PixelwiseOperations/data/) script so it does a color threshold in either RGB or HSV space.
 The goal is to make a program that can *see* DTU street signs.
 The output should be a binary image, where the pixels of the sign is foreground.
 Later in the course, we will learn how to remove the noise pixels.